-So what is Bitcoin and how does it work?
+So what Bitcoin is and how does it work?

 Instead, it is carried out by a number of computers that run across multiple networks: the blockchain.
-This is one of the reasons how bitcoin differs from normal currencies such as the US Dollar or Euro, as in their case it is governments or central banks that generate and issue the money, making it top down as opposed to bottom up.
+This is one of the reasons how bitcoin differs from normal currencies such as the US Dollar or Euro, as in their case it is governments or central banks that generate and issue the money, making it top-down as opposed to bottom-up.

 For a transaction to take place, a block is created and then shared between all parties in the network, which is done roughly every ten minutes.
 For it to be deemed valid, it must be verified by every computer, referred to as nodes, in the bitcoin network.
 Once this has been completed, the block is stored as part of a chain.

 Like with central banks or governments, new bitcoins are issued to miners.
 This is done by solving complex equations through computer processing power to create new blocks, with the miners being rewarded in bitcoin for doing so.
 As each block is mined, the complexity of the equations increases meaning that the computer processing power needed increases with it.

 Decentralisation & Transparency

 However, for blockchain to be truly successful, a fundamental shift will be needed in these industries.
 The level of transformation needed will take a long time both from an IT and cultural perspective.
-The reason being that blockchain technology is the world’s first, viable trust less system.
+The reason being that blockchain technology is the world’s first, viable trustless system.